Isuru-Dissanayake/Optimized-Polar-RZ-Transceiver/circuit blocks.md

 Using a AND gate IC is very easy rather than building AND gates using transistors.
 However, to have high frequency response, its better to build AND gates using transistors (2sc828).
 Basically we need two transistors for this and few resistors to bias those transistors.

+### Adders

+Two signals are added together by giving two signals to the positive input of the opamp.
+Otherthan that the output signal can be amplified by changing resistor values.